 10. Start a Blog or Website

 If you have a passion that you would like to share with the world, write about it and see where it goes.
 For instance, healthy cooking, personal finance, sports, couponing, and new technology are all popular topics online.
 It will take work and dedication to develop your blog, and it will take patience and smart social media marketing to build up a readership – but over time, you could find yourself with a dedicated following and a solid source of income.
+It’s also pretty cheap to start blogging.
+You can get a domain name and hosting from Bluehost for less than $3 per month.

 Since I got a job, my life hasn’t slowed down.
 And while I have enjoyed every bit of it, I doubt I’ll have as much time off as I did after graduation until I retire.
 I regret giving into the stress of the situation and not taking advantage of it.
 If you are currently a graduate who has yet to find a job, know that with diligence and an open mind, you too will find one.
 Keep your head up, stay positive, and enjoy the “time off” as much as possible.